 Explanation: Epithelial mesenchymal transition is the property of cells losing adhesion and gaining migration.
 It is highly useful in the pluripotency of stem cells in organ development.

-8. Where are CDH3 gene found?
+8. Where is the CDH3 gene expressed?

 a) Bone marrow